AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-standard.md

 1. If you are using credentials from your sandbox account, set **Sandbox Mode** to `Yes`.

    When testing the configuration in a sandbox, use only [credit card numbers][2] that are recommended by PayPal.
-When you are ready to go live, return to the configuration and set Sandbox Mode to `No` and connect to your production PayPal account.
+When you are ready to go to production, return to the configuration and set Sandbox Mode to `No` and connect to your production PayPal account.

 1. If your system uses a proxy server to establish the connection between Adobe Commerce or Magento Open Source and the PayPal payment system, set **API Uses Proxy** to `Yes` and complete the following: